Australia to build guided missiles to boost defense capacity

 “Creating our own sovereign capability on Australian soil is essential to keep Australians safe,” Morrison said.

-Australia is part of the “Five Eyes” intelligence alliance with the U.S., Canada, Britain and New Zealand.
+Australia is part of the “Five Eyes” intelligence alliance, along with the U.S., Canada, Britain and New Zealand.

 “We will work closely with the United States on this important initiative to ensure that we understand how our enterprise can best support both Australia’s needs and the growing needs of our most important military partner,” Defense Minister Peter Dutton said.